BlakeDanielson/mug-matcher/README.md

 4. The start script (`npm run start`) validates the data files again before starting the Next.js server
 5. If any required data files are missing or empty, the application will fail to start with a helpful error message

+### Data Transfer with Wormhole

+The `sorted_mugshots.csv` file is now transferred manually after deployment using the wormhole CLI tool:

+1. After the application is deployed to Render, use the wormhole CLI tool to transfer the file to the `/data` directory
+2. The application will automatically detect the file and use it
+3. This approach is more secure and reliable for transferring large data files to the production environment

 ### Error Handling

 The application includes robust error handling for missing or empty data files: